 I’ll talk more about the different methods through which doxers can collect information later on…

-There are a variety of ways to dox people online.
-However, most doxing situations fall under one or more of the following:
+Doxxing can be done by variety of ways online, however, most doxing situations fall under one or more of the following:

 - Disclosing a user’s personally identifiable information (PII) online.

 - Disclosing previously unknown information of a user online.

 - Disclosing private information of a user online that may damage not only their reputation, but also that of their professional or personal associates.

 Why Do People Doxx Others?